-As I tested each weightlifting belt, I was looking for comfortable/durable construction, high-quality stitching, strong buckles, and excellent core support.
+We looked for comfortable and durable construction, high-quality stitching, strong buckles and excellent core support.
 Oh, and a decent price.

 How to choose the best weightlifting belt for you

-Wearing a weightlifting belt all the time is hardly a healthy practice, though, since it prevents you from performing certain movements that fully engage the core.
-(Have you ever seen someone wear a belt during their entire two-hour workout?
-That’s not exactly ideal.)
-It’s a topic that’s up for debate, to some degree, but if you don’t perform Olympic-style lifts on the regular, you probably don’t need a belt, unless you want/need the extra back support from time to time.
+Wearing a weightlifting belt all the time is hardly a healthy practice, since it prevents you from performing certain movements that fully engage the core.
+It’s a topic that’s up for debate, but if you don’t perform Olympic-style lifts regularly, you probably don’t need a belt, unless you want the extra back support.